bisforboman/exjobb/Presentation/midterm.md

 #### Study the problem

 Most this week was spent looking at related articles for the work to see if I could find any other approaches to this problem.
 The best one I found was on 'Smart City'.

+*Is there any point for me to dive further into this?*

 #### Formulatation of the problem

-This part was more time-consuming than expected,
+This part was more time-consuming than expected, *is this useful to mention?*

 To help formulating the problem I approached the problem from another angle, perhaps not the best one but it helped me atleast.
 I started by formulating a simple dummy example where I wanted the